Alhuzsyam/witch/README.md

 # Software Developer - Java - Technical Test
 ## Calculate Average Victim REST API
 This application serves to count the number of victims killed by witches.
-I built this application using the Spring Boot Java framework.
+I built it using the Spring Boot Java framework for the backend and AngularJS for the frontend.
+**For the front-end files, you can visit this repository link:** [witchFE](https://github.com/Alhuzsyam/witchFE)

 ## Get Started
 1. First, clone this repository to your local computer.